-The dual listing of our common shares and the ADSs following the U.S. offering may adversely affect the liquidity and value of the ADSs.
+The dual listing of our common shares and the ADSs may adversely affect the liquidity and value of the ADSs.

-Following the U.S. offering and after the ADSs begin trading on the Nasdaq Global Select Market, our common shares will continue to be listed on Nasdaq Stockholm.
+Our ADSs are listed on The Nasdaq Global Select Market and our common shares are listed on Nasdaq Stockholm.
 Trading of the ADSs or common shares, as applicable, in these markets will take place in different currencies (U.S. dollars on Nasdaq and Swedish Kronor on Nasdaq Stockholm), and at different times (resulting from different time zones, different trading days and different public holidays in the United States and Sweden).
 The trading prices of our common shares or ADSs, as applicable, on these two markets may differ due to these and other factors.
-Any decrease in the price of our common shares on Nasdaq Stockholm could cause a decrease in the trading price of the

-ADSs on Nasdaq.
+Any decrease in the price of our common shares on Nasdaq Stockholm could cause a decrease in the trading price of the ADSs on Nasdaq.
 Investors could seek to sell or buy our common shares or ADSs to take advantage of any price differences between the markets through a practice referred to as arbitrage.
 Any arbitrage activity could create unexpected volatility in both the trading prices on one exchange and the common shares or Ads available for trading on the other exchange.
 In addition, holders of ADSs will not be immediately able to surrender their ADSs and withdraw the underlying common shares for trading on the other market without effecting necessary procedures with the depositary.
 This could result in time delays and additional cost for holders of ADSs.
 We cannot predict the effect of this dual listing on the value of our common shares and the ADSs.
 However, the dual listing of our common shares and the ADSs may reduce the liquidity of these securities in one or both markets and may adversely affect the development of an active trading market for the ADSs in the United States.